Understanding What is RFP: A Comprehensive Guide to Requests for Proposals

 Phase 1: Internal Alignment (2-4 weeks)

 Before drafting the RFP, align stakeholders on requirements.
-In our experience with enterprise RFP automation, projects fail when IT, procurement, and business users have different success criteria.
+Projects fail when IT, procurement, and business users have different success criteria.
 Document these before writing a word.

 Phase 2: RFP Drafting & Approval (1-3 weeks)